provenancetech/pti-docs/guide/v0/kyc.md

 ### KYC via API calls

-Anoher way to perform KYC flows is to use the API directly.
+Another way to perform KYC flows is to use the API directly.

 #### Checking if a KYC is needed